Why you should never ever touch a manta ray

 A comparison: Curly Ray and Koie Ray

 Check out the following comparison of Curly Ray and Koie Ray.
-The picture show Curly Ray (on the left) with multiple abrasions (redness), and Koie Ray (on the right) looking clean and healthy.
+The picture shows Curly Ray (on the left) with multiple abrasions (redness) and Koie Ray (on the right) looking clean and healthy.

 Both mantas were identified over 18 years ago.
-For as long as we remember, Curly Ray has had redness and sores on his cephalic fins and underside.
+Curly Ray has had redness and sores on his cephalic fins and underside for as long as we remember.
 Koie Ray has always been “clean”.

 While Curly comes less often, he has more abrasions than Koie Ray.
 Why is that?
 We think that once the slime coating is gone, Curly has not been able to recover from his injuries, so the affected areas stay red.